binance-chain/docs-site/docs/smart-chain/guides/concepts/consensus.md

 **Actions validators update**:

-        1. Do distribue the incoming of validators: if the incoming is large than 0.1 BNB, will do cross chain transfer to its account on BC, otherwise will transfer to its address on BSC.
+        1. Do distribue the revenue of validators: if the revenue is large than 0.1 BNB, will do cross chain transfer to its account on BC, otherwise will transfer to its address on BSC.
         2. Update the latest validatorSet.
         3. Clean the metrics record on slash contract.
-        4. Reward the msg sender by call sytem reward contract.
+        4. Reward the msg sender by calling sytem reward contract.

 **CurrentValidator() returns ([]address)**

-    returns the validators that is not jailed.
+    returns the the consensus address of not jailed validators.

 **deposit(address valAddr) external**